Dev Process

 Separate your changes

-- Each commits contain a single logical change
+- Each commit contains a single logical change

 - Keep refactoring separate from bug fixes